 The KX Insights Platform allows the affinity to be configured on a per service level should you want a different affinity configuration.
-There are two default affinity presets -
+There are four default affinity presets -

-hard affinity setting is the default setting for all services initially deployed with a requiredDuringSchedulingIgnoredDuringExecution setting, ensuring that pods will only launch on nodes which do not already have an instance of that pod running on them.
+hard affinity setting is the default setting for all services initially deployed with a requiredDuringSchedulingIgnoredDuringExecution setting, ensuring that pods will only be scheduled on nodes which do not already have a pod of that Deployment/StatefulSet running on them.